synapticon/synapticon_ros2_control/README.md

 ### Software

 In this demo, we consider two scenarios:
-- Ubuntu 22.04 is installed on the system and ROS Humble and Synapticon package will be installed on that system
+- Ubuntu 22.04 or 24.04 is installed on the system and ROS2 (humble for Ubuntu 22.04 and rolling or jazzy for 24.04) together with Synapticon package will be installed on that system
-- User wants to run the package in isolated environment (possibly because a different distribution of Linux is installed)
+- User wants to run the package in an isolated environment

-#### Ubuntu 22.04 with ROS2
+#### Ubuntu with ROS2

 To install ROS2 on your Ubuntu machine, follow the steps from the [official website](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html) and install the full version.
 After the installation, some configuration steps as described [here](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html) are needed.
 For the completeness of the demo, the commands in the following subsection are copied from the official website and should be executed for the ROS2 installation.